Aedrus/cicero-online-writer/readme.md

 - [ ] Build modals and popup setting components.
 - [X] Engineer slate editor to include custom styles of bold, italic, etc.
 - [X] Engineer slate editor to include type styles like align center, left, etc.
-- [ ] Engineer slate editor to include type styles like H1, H2, etc.
+- [X] Engineer slate editor to include type styles like H1, H2, etc.
+- [ ] Engineer slate editor to include list styles like unordered and ordered lists that can be ~~toggled on and off~~, ~~cleared per list item~~, and ~~indented via Tab~~.
+- [ ] Engineer slate editor to include option for increasing and decreasing font size.
+This should be done via a shortcut and have a min and max limit to prevent egregious font sizes.
+- [ ] Engineer slate edito to include font changing via toolbar.
 - [ ] Modify Slate "Editable" architecture to align with schema.
 - [ ] Enhance writer functionality to include things like inline tabbing, structure for headings and paragraphs, and others.
 - [ ] Setup hooks, states, and other functionality for mutable data.